5 Fundamental Questions To Test Whether Agile is Feasible For You (Part 2)

 • Are your teams well versed with Agile beliefs and concepts?

-• Do you have the expertise to comprehend Agile and develop the Agile practices that best suit your needs?
+• Do you have the expertise to comprehend Agile and develop Agile practices that best suit your needs?

-• Are your project teams of appropriate size or can be divided into independent and self-directed units?
+• Are your project teams of appropriate size or can they be divided into independent and self-directed units?

 If the answers to these questions are “Yes”, you are good to go.